Off-piste ski courses in Chamonix 2018-2019

 With a brand value such as 'Think Off-Piste' (one of the principles that have created flexiski), we thought it best to shout about some of the amazing experiences on offer on our ski breaks to Chamonix.

-Guided off-piste skiing and off-piste ski courses in Chamonix
+Guided off-piste skiing and Chamonix's off-piste ski courses

 The mountain enthusiasts all time mecca, Chamonix is a perennial hub for thrill seekers, daredevils and off-piste enthusiasts with some of the biggest lift-served verticals about.
 Guided access to famed off-piste itineraries is more affordable than you might think.